 I also watched a famous healer in the world, from the Himalayas, featured on TED Talks, Dr. Pankaj Naram, who also cures people with his expertise in the Vedic-based healing practices of pulse diagnosis, marma healing, and the use of diet and ancient herbal medicine.

 Note that I also appreciate and respect advanced and modern medicine.
 I’m sharing here about Traditional Chinese Medicine because I am fascinated by the wisdom shared by ancient cultures.
-I think that using both (modern and traditional) medicine could help so much to our health and longevity of life.
+Using both (modern and traditional) medicine could help so much to our health and longevity of life.

 What is Traditional Chinese Medicine?

 Traditional Chinese Medicine (TCM) is an ancient medical practice of more than 2,000 years, including herbal medicine, acupuncture, massage (Tui na), exercise (qigong), and dietary therapy.
 TCM continues to be popular today in China and in Europe, America, and other parts of the world.

-TCM is focused on the belief that the body’s vital energy (chi or qi) circulates through pathways called meridians.
+TCM is focused on believing that the body’s vital energy (chi or qi) circulates through pathways called meridians.
 Proper Qi is needed to keep all the systems in our body in balance and in harmony.
 If you feel sick or have any discomfort in your body, your Qi is not balanced.